SURAJMIT/lottery_smartcontracts/README.txt

 For now, modules supported by Remix are ethers, web3, swarmgw, chai, multihashes, remix and hardhat only for hardhat.ethers object/plugin.
 For unsupported modules, an error like this will be thrown: '<module_name> module require is not supported by Remix IDE' will be shown.

-additional note:'this is fmy first ever smart contract"
+additional note:'this is fmy first ever smart contract".;)